 Timor-Leste

-Despite decades lost waiting and despite incredible work by local civil society organisations to support survivors, reparation remains urgent in Timor-Leste.
-Its timely delivery must be a critical consideration by the government.
+Its timely delivery must be a critical consideration of the government.
 Authorities should provide full support to and follow the guidance of the Centro Nacional Chega!
 (CNC), the most recent body created for following up on the recommendations of the past truth commission.

 2022